 The Big Picture:

-Placements in the fall & spring will involve the student:
+Placements will involve the student:

 Assisting with behind-the-scenes tasks (ex: curriculum development, resource guides, etc)

-Shadowing April to learn more about early development in children
+Shadowing April to learn more about early development in children (school year only)

 Picking up your own coaching or therapy clients after having shadowed several clinicians at the practice (Direct hours)